Toronto Eastern Railway

 In 1924, the Provincial government refused to provide the additional funds necessary to turn the project into an operating railway.
 Although this was largely due to the political infighting of the time, it is fairly certain that the new railway was already obsolete, since the ownership of automobiles (many built in Oshawa) was becoming much more common at that time.
 The Bowmanville to Whitby section, already fully built and ready for use, was abandoned then, with the railway having never carried a paying passenger.
 The rails were pulled up during World War II's steel shortages, as were any steel bridges or trestles.

 Small portions of the railway were used for other purposes for a time.
 A section in Oshawa was incorporated into the Oshawa Railway Company, and about two miles of track to the Ontario Missionary College (today's Kingsway College) was used between 1924 and 1936 for freight service.
 After this a short section by Ritson Road was used by McCallum Transport to load cars from the General Motors "North Plant" in downtown Oshawa.

 Most remaining traces of the railway have disappeared during the relentless "suburbanization" of the area.
 One lasting legacy is the alignment of roads in downtown Oshawa; Bond Street, the westbound section of Highway 2 through the city, suddenly turns north for a section, before re-joining King.
 Between the two is a long empty lot.
 This land is actually owned by Ontario Hydro, the legal successor to the railway, and carries a medium-voltage overhead line.
 A small portion of the old alignment is also used in Courtice, Ontario, as the basis for a walking trail, just west of the Courtice Community Complex.
+In addition, the abutments of the bridge that carried the railway across Farewell Creek can be seen north of Nash Road, about 100 metres east of Tooley Road.